Tips For Being A Better Home Owner

 Keep it Clean

 Pick up litter you see in the street.
-It’s a great way to be a role model to others in your neighbourhood, and also keep it nice and clean.
+It’s a great way to be a role model for others in your neighbourhood, and also keep it nice and clean.
 A clean neighbourhood or street is a sought-after one!

 Spit & Polish